-Learn from the past and start building those boundaries as so not to fall prey again to these monsters.
+Learn from the past and start building those boundaries to avoid falling prey to these monsters again.

 Keeping these negative emotions in your heart will only turn your heart dark, and your views on life and people will become tainted.

-When this happens, you become what I like to call the “Broken Empath.”
+When this happens, you become the “Broken Empath.”

-By letting out your anger, you allow that poison to come out instead of stay inside and destroy you from within.
+Letting out your anger allows that poison to come out instead of staying inside and destroying you from within.

 Vent!
 Vent!
 And Vent!